© Joanna Rance 2019

-Leading industry figures are invited to judge the TexSelect Prizes for: Fashion, awarded for the best fashion fabric design in any discipline; Interiors, awarded for the best fabric design for interiors and donated by The Clothworkers’ Foundation; Colour, awarded for the best use of colour donated by mode…information; and Pattern, awarded for the most creative pattern and donated by Liberty Fabrics.
+Leading industry figures are invited to judge the TexSelect Prizes for: Fashion, awarded for the best fashion fabric design in any discipline; Interiors, awarded for the best fabric design for interiors and donated by The Clothworkers’ Company; Colour, awarded for the best use of colour donated by mode…information; and Pattern, awarded for the most creative pattern and donated by Liberty London Fabrics.
 Each prize winner receives £1,000.

 The judges, many of whom work internationally, meet the designers at the TexSelect London Preview in July.
 Here they review portfolios, talk at length to the designers, and deliberate carefully, before making their final decisions and announcing the short lists.

-There are opportunities to intern with some of Italy’s finest mills and manufacturers, to be trained on specialist CAD software, and to have work selected for a curated interiors collection.
 TexSelect’s Hero Mentor scheme carries the support forward, linking designers with industry professionals who provide ongoing career mentorship.

 mode…information: All 24 designers to be given a one year subscription to a professional magazine of their choice